What happens when you are stressed?

 A lot of things can cause stress.
 You may feel stress when you go on a job interview, take a test, or run a race.
 These kinds of short-term stress are normal.
 Long-term (chronic) stress is caused by stressful situations or events that last over a long period of time, like problems at work or conflicts in your family.
 Over time, chronic stress can lead to severe health problems.

-You may need help dealing with stress if you have faced a life-threatening or traumatic event such as rape, a natural disaster, or war.
+You may need help dealing with stress if you have faced a life-threatening or traumatic event such as sexual assault (rape), a natural disaster, or war.
 These events can cause acute stress disorder or post-traumatic stress disorder (PTSD).
 For more information, see the topic Post-Traumatic Stress Disorder.

 Stress causes changes in your body.
 It also affects your emotions.